 A home-based business is any type of business that operates from the owner’s home.

 Operating from home and working from home, are however two different things.
-For examples, truck drivers, consultants or interior decorators are just 3 examples of people who may run home-based businesses but have to travel to provide their services.
+For example, truck drivers, consultants, or interior decorators are just 3 examples of people who may run home-based businesses but have to travel to provide their services.

 What are the benefits of a home-based business?

 Whether you are running an eCommerce shop, an agency, or offer your services from home, there are many benefits of a home-based business.

 Apart from choosing your own hours, location, and direction of your business, let’s look at what are lesser-known advantages of starting a business from home?